 For example, Pedigree dog food’s value ‘being for dogs’ is smartly executed.
 The company not only promotes dog products, but also provides information on where to find adoptable dogs, inspiring adoption stories, and additional information on how to donate to local dog shelters and join their dog-support community.
 These initiatives have helped them build strong loyalty among dog lovers and owners.

-3Identify an initiative that can deliver both business and social benefit.
-Consider how you can make this a long-term opportunity because major goals are seldom achievable in the short-term.
-To achieve long-term benefit, you’ll need to map out a series of short-term gains that over time will lead to long-term internal and external gains.
+3Identify an initiative that can deliver both business and social benefits.
+Consider how you can make this a long-term opportunity because major goals are seldom achievable in the short term.
+To achieve the long-term benefits, you’ll need to map out a series of short-term gains that over time will lead to long-term internal and external gains.

 Achieving major long-term objectives can completely transform a business and community.
 For example, IBM’s ‘smarter planet’ initiative was designed not only to make industries like banking and energy smarter but also to help improve government and make education smarter.
 IBM is exemplary in seeing no separation between business good and social good.
 From their perspective, selling products and improving the world are inextricably interlinked.